orbitze/FlixLand/README.md

 #### How to run the app:
 - Install Node.js and React.js
+- Clone/download the project
-- cd into the repo folder
+- cd into the project folder

 #### Run the following commands:
 * `npm install`